Krylov Complexity in early universe: Krylov complexity with open-system methodology

 \subsection{General discussion of $\phi_n$}

-Before the Krylov complexity, we discuss the general properties of $\phi_n$ since the definition of Krylov complexity is explicitly represented by $C_K=\sum_{n=1}^{+\infty}n|\phi_n|^2$.
+Before investigating the Krylov complexity, we discuss the general properties of $\phi_n$ since the definition of Krylov complexity is explicitly represented by $C_K=\sum_{n=1}^{+\infty}n|\phi_n|^2$.
 We will follow the general discussion of $\phi_n$ via Refs. \cite{Li:2024kfm, Bhattacharjee:2022lzy}.
-Eq. \eqref{equ of cn} can be rewritten by
+Eq. \eqref{equ of cn} is rewritten by